The-MAS-Network/TheSolution/ubongJacobSubmission/README.md

 This section focuses mainly on how to get the frontend running with React and the backend we have set up.

-1. Navigate to the `frontend` folder in VsCode terminal using the command `cd SolutionProject\ubongJacobSubmission\frontend`.
+1. Navigate to the `frontend` folder in VsCode terminal using the command `cd ubongJacobSubmission\frontend`.
 2. Run the command `npm install` to install the dependencies.
 3. Create a `.env` file in the root folder of the frontend and paste the following variables:
     VITE_CRYPTO_JS_ENCRYPTION_KEY=K6BWKW7FFKi5mBK1fxK954hB